 Our highly trained engineers have a thorough understanding of current building regulations, so we can intelligently interpret your results and help you reach your compliance goal.
 We will advise the correct number of tests required and, where necessary, the required increase in performance.
 In order to do this, we will require the following information:

 We offer nationwide coverage and can support you with a quick response, expert advice and a professional service including:

 Testing of Schools and Colleges: - BB93

 All new build and refurbished or extended education properties require acoustic testing.

 Testing will require a minimum of 25% of the total number of usable rooms to be acoustically tested.
-There are several testing types required, these include:
+There are several tests required, these are:

-Testing of sound insulation is to be conducted in line with procedures in Part E of which Build Check hold UKAS accreditation for.
+Testing of sound insulation is to be conducted in line with procedures in Part E.

 BREEAM acoustic testing: